Ruppin Academic Center: Marine College of Israel

-History
+History of the School

 The School of Marine Sciences at the Ruppin Academic Center was founded in 1997 and originally known as the Marine College of Israel.
 It operated under the academic auspices of the Hebrew University of Jerusalem and its alumni received an undergraduate degree from Hebrew University until 2001.
 The college was established by Emek Hefer Regional Council Head Rani Idan, former vice president of the Technion, Professor Danny Wolf, Professor Micha Spira of Hebrew University and Daphna Pergament, who headed its administration until 2007.
 A nonprofit organization operated alongside the college to raise funds for it and guide it toward its goals.
 The organization's members were experts in various aspects of oceanography hailing from industry, academia, and the military.

 In 2003, the college became the third school of the Ruppin Academic Center, joining what were then the School of Social Sciences and Management and the School of Engineering.
 At that point, its name changed to the School of Marine Sciences and it became an integral part of this public college approved by the Israeli Council for Higher Education (CHE).
 It receives subsidy through the council's Planning and Budgeting Committee (PBC).
 The School of Marine Sciences at the Ruppin Academic Center is the only institution in Israel that grants a BSc in marine sciences.